tytydraco/yessleep/out/The_Longest_Shitest_Christmas_Night__Part_3.md

 “Shut it.
 Liam, eat”

 I quietly moved closer to get a better look.
 The three teens and the boy were sitting around a campfire.
 There was a rank smell.
 What I witnessed made me vomit.
 It wasn’t a sight for an 11 year old’s eyes but I couldn’t look away either.
 “Karolina was right about them” I thought.
+“That poor kid”

 “Go on, Liam.
 Eat” said the other teen.
 “It wasn’t easy my first time either but you have to”